 When all protection points have been checked and are intact (closed), there should be no zone identification numbers displayed on the keypad.

 Exit Test Mode

-When testing is completed, exit the TEST mode by entering : + OFF key.
-Your user code
+When testing is completed, exit the TEST mode by entering your security code and pressing the OFF key.

-NOTES: (1) If the Test mode is inadvertently left active, it automatically turns off after 4 hours.
+If the Test mode is inadvertently left active, it automatically turns off after 4 hours.